alphagov/govuk-developer-docs/source/manual/zendesk.html.md

 ## Get started

-[Create an account](zendesk-create-account), then ask a fellow 2nd liner to assign a new ticket to "2nd/3rd Line—Zendesk Administration" asking to give you access to "2nd Line - GOV.UK Alerts and Issues".
+[Create an account][zendesk-create-account], then ask a fellow 2nd liner to assign a new ticket to "2nd/3rd Line—Zendesk Administration" asking to give you access to "2nd Line - GOV.UK Alerts and Issues".

 When you're logged in, you should be looking at the ['2nd Line--GOV.UK Alerts and Issues' queue][zendesk-queue].